joelhooks/joelhooks-com/source/_posts/2013-08-18-configuring-dependency-injection-in-angularjs.markdown

 Using a `factory` provides additional flexibility.
-By providing a factory function over a straight constructor, you are provided with the opportunity to do some work prior to the returned instance being instantiated.
+By providing a factory function over a straight constructor, you are provided with the opportunity to do some work prior to the returning the object.
+You are also in charge of creating the instance that you want returned, unlike `service`, which creates the instance for you the constructor function you provide.

 The above example is obviously not doing anything interesting, but when you need to do some work prior to resolving a dependency, a factory can be a good choice.